The Book of Titus

 Titus was a Greek believer.
-Taught and nurtured by Paul, he stood before the leaders of the church in Jerusalem as a living example of what Christ was doing among the Gentiles.
+Taught and nurtured by the Apostle Paul, he stood before the leaders of the church in Jerusalem as a living example of what Christ was doing among the Gentiles.
 Like Timothy, he was one of Paul’s trusted traveling companions and closest friends.
 Later he became Paul’s special ambassador and eventually the overseer of the churches on Crete.
 Slowly and carefully, Paul developed Titus into a mature Christian and a responsible leader.
 The letter to Titus was a step in the discipleship process.
 As with Timothy, Paul told Titus how to organize and lead the churches.

 Paul calls for church order and right living on an island known for laziness, gluttony, lying, and evil.
 The Christians are to be self-disciplined as individuals, and they must be orderly as people who form one body, the church.
 We need to obey this message in our day when discipline is not respected or rewarded by our society.
 Although others may not appreciate our efforts, we must live upright lives, obey the government, and control our speech.
 We should live together peacefully in the church and be living examples of our faith in contemporary society.